 Liquidity and Capital Resources

-The Company has incurred substantial operating losses and expects to continue to incur significant operating losses for the foreseeable future and may never become profitable.
-As of March 31, 2023, the Company had an accumulated deficit of \$346.1 million.
+We have incurred substantial operating losses and expects to continue to incur significant operating losses for the foreseeable future and may never become profitable.
+As of March 31, 2024, we had an accumulated deficit of \$386.2 million.